 Nevertheless, as highlighted in \cite{vazquez2019a, findeis2022}, most of the DRL proposals for HVAC control in the literature pick one or few algorithms without substantial motivation, lack a comprehensive analysis of them under controlled and assorted conditions, and cannot be easily reproduced.
 Motivated by this gap, this paper performs a comprehensive experimental evaluation of state-of-the-art DRL algorithms applied to HVAC control.
 The main contribution of this work is offering insights on which algorithms are most promising in different building energy control scenarios, and what possibilities arise for their further improvement.
 To this aim, we focus on algorithms performance (evaluation metrics, comfort-consumption trade-off, convergence, etc.), but also in their robustness against changing conditions and capabilities for transference to different scenarios.
-The study relies on \sinergym{}\footnote{\url{https://github.com/ugr-sail/sinergym}}, our open-source building simulation and control framework for training DRL agents \cite{jimenez2021}. \sinergym{} offers a standardized and flexible design that facilitates the comparison of algorithms under different environments, reward functions, states and actions spaces, as well as the replication of the experiments.
+The study relies on \sinergym{}\footnote{\url{https://github.com/ugr-sail/sinergym}}, an open-source building simulation and control framework for training DRL agents \cite{jimenez2021}. \sinergym{} offers a standardized and flexible design that facilitates the comparison of algorithms under different environments, reward functions, states and actions spaces, as well as experiments replication.

-\edited{The remainder of this paper is structured as follows.
-Section \ref{sec:2} details the theoretical background in which our research is mdframed.
+The remainder of this paper is structured as follows.
+Section \ref{sec:2} details the theoretical background in which our research is framed.
 Section \ref{sec:3} introduces the main fundamentals of DRL and its application in HVAC control.
-Subsequently, Sections \ref{sec:4} and \ref{sec:5} will describe the environment and the experiments conducted, with subsequent discussion of the results in Section \ref{sec:6}.
-Finally, Section \ref{sec:7} will detail the main conclusions from this research.}
+Sections \ref{sec:4} and \ref{sec:5} will describe the environment and the experiments conducted, with the subsequent discussion on the results in section \ref{sec:6}.
+Finally, section \ref{sec:7} will detail the main conclusions derived from this research.